SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/BorderColor/README.md

-#Resize
+# Border Color

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the border color for a node.

 ## Prerequisites